nathanbuchar/n8.engineer/src/pages/automatically-uploading-the-nyt-crossword-supernote/index.md

-# Automatically uploading the daily NYT crossword to a Supernote
+# Automatically upload the daily NYT crossword to a Supernote
 ###### Dec 21, 2021

 ![](./img/supernote-1.jpg)